DangPham112000/blog/engineerblog/content/docs/research/be_protocol/tls_ssl.md

 ---
-title: "TLS - SSL - Draft"
+title: "TLS - SSL"
 weight: 3
-date: 2023-11-15T01:47:46+07:00
+date: 2024-01-14
 ---

 # TLS - SSL

-- TODO: capture network flow to show how much steps tls1.2 vs tls1.3

 ## Problem

-- Demo listen plain packet from wifi if user browse a website using http with and without ssl/tls: [Link](/docs/research/security/packet_sniffing/)
+- If a website uses HTTP without SSL/TLS, all packets sent over the internet can easily be captured and read (see [packet sniffing demonstration](/docs/research/security/packet_sniffing/))
+- How can a user determine if the website they are currently visiting is the original or a look-alike website created by a hacker to impersonate it? (see [dns poisoning demonstration](/docs/research/security/dns_poisoning/))

 ## Overview

+- The internet's official birthday is January 1, 1983
 - A protocol for encrypting, securing, and authenticating communications that take place on the Internet
 - SSL was replaced by an updated protocol called TLS some time ago, SSL is still a commonly used term for this technology

 ![evolution](/research/be_protocol/tls_ssl/evolution.png)

-- To see which TLS version of a website (For Chrome):
+- To see which TLS version of a website (on Chrome):
     1. Open the **Developer Tools** (Ctrl+Shift+I)
     2. Select the **Security** tab
     3. Navigate to the **Origin** you want to inspect